If you fail to plan, you are planning to fail. – Benjamin Franklin

 Given what I now know, is pursuing this goal still of value?

 Having gone through the ecology check, you may now realize that pursuing this goal might not actually be in your best interests.
 As such, the goal might need to be modified slightly, or you might simply need to set another goal that will be more consistent and congruent with your life and circumstances.
-Either way, you will now have the certainly you need to decide whether or not you will pursue this goal and bring your reverse engineered plan to fruition.
+Either way, you will now have the certainty you need to decide whether or not you will pursue this goal and bring your reverse engineered plan to fruition.

 If after undertaking this ecological analysis process you feel as though there is some resistance to moving forward with your plan, then it’s possible that this resistance is stemming from some form of discomfort.
 This discomfort could be a result of a resistance to change.
 If that’s the case, then it might be worthwhile looking at what is good about your current circumstances that you would like to keep as-is as you move forward towards your desired outcome.
 This is important because sometimes resistance comes from the fact that we are losing something.
 And this “loss” hurts us, thereby preventing forward movement.
 Ask yourself: